-While you might think that you have to get rid of your sponge the second it starts smelling or if you have wiped up something gross, think again.
+While you might think that you have to get rid of your sponge the second it starts smelling, or if you’ve wiped up something gross… think again!
 Rather than tossing it, consider cleaning and disinfecting your sponge.
-There is an easy way to do it that is more responsible than tossing it away, not only for your wallet but for the environment to.
+There’s an easy way to do it that is more responsible than tossing it away, not only for your wallet but for the environment too.

 Reuse Paper Towel

 You may or may not know this, but paper towel can actually be reused.
-I wouldn’t advice it for especially gross cleanup jobs, but for day to day cleanups such as juice spills on the counter, you can easily reuse the towel.
-Take the paper towel over to the sink, ring it out, rinse it, ring it out again and wipe another surface.
+I wouldn’t advise reusing it for really nasty cleanup jobs, but for day to day cleanups like spills and general cleaning – you can totally reuse that towel!
+Just rinse it in the sink, ring it out and you’re good to go.

 2° Cooler, 2° Hotter

-If you like anything that’s pickled, before you toss that liquid down the sink, think again.
-Pickle juice doesn’t really have a negative environmental impact, but it can have a really positive impact on your food.
-You can brine chicken in pickle juice.
+If you like anything that’s pickled, before you toss that liquid down the sink, think again!
+Pickle juice doesn’t really have a negative environmental impact, but it can have a really positive flavor impact on your food.
+Case and point – you can brine chicken in pickle juice!
 This is what one very successful chicken franchise does to make their chicken taste extra amazing.
 You can add it to hummus and salad dressings, you can throw it in a cocktail, or steam veggies in it.
-I’ve heard it works as a meat tenderizer, and you can use it again to pickle other foods.
+I’ve also heard it works as a meat tenderizer, and you can use it again to pickle other foods.
 There are a lot of cool things you can do with pickle juice.
 So, use it, before you toss it.

 On the topic of pickle juice, I’m sure you indulge in pickles and jams and olives and all kinds of other good stuff that comes in jars.
-Instead of tossing empty food jars, breathe new life into them by cleaning them out and re-using them for leftover storage in the fridge and the freezer – you can also use empty jars for a whole host of storage ideas.
-I use an old soup jar for cooling iced tea, and I have soup in an old pickle jar.
+Instead of tossing empty food jars, breathe new life into them by cleaning them out and re-using them for leftover storage in the fridge and the freezer (you can also use empty jars for a whole host of storage ideas).
+I use an old sauce jar for cooling iced tea, and I have soup in an old pickle jar.
 I also have spices which I’ve contained in old spice jars that I’ve cleaned out, deodorized and then reused.

 Switch to Digital Subscriptions

-If you currently get your paper or magazines delivered to your home, you gotta get with the times.
-It is 2017 (or maybe 2019 when you’re reading this, I don’t know but I’m sure this will still be relevant).
+If you currently get your paper or magazines delivered to your home, you gotta get with the times – it’s 2017 (or maybe 2019 when you’re reading this, I don’t know but I’m sure this will still be relevant)!
 A lot of companies are now offering you the ability to subscribe to their content online.
 Not only is this easier for you to manage at home because there’s less paper for you to have to deal with, but you can also save content a lot easier, and usually, if you subscribe online, you get offers and access to a lot of other things that you wouldn’t necessarily get from paper deliveries.
-For example, an app like Texture gives you access to hundreds of magazines every month instead of just one subscription.
-So, think about making that switch.
+So seriously think about making that switch.

 Turn Your Water Off